bigbrozer/awesomeness/docs/lists/self-hosted.md

 * * *

+## Automation

+- [huginn](https://github.com/huginn/huginn) — Create agents that monitor and act on your behalf.
+Build agents that perform automated tasks for you online.

 ## DNS

 - [serverless-dns](https://github.com/serverless-dns/serverless-dns) — The RethinkDNS resolver that deploys to Cloudflare Workers, Deno Deploy, and Fly.io.